Pasokification: Austria

-The Social Democratic Party of Austria lost 5.7 percentage points in the 2019 Austrian legislative election, resulting in a share of 21.2%, the party's worst election result since World War II.
-In the same election, the conservative Austrian People's Party gained 6 percentage points, with a share of 37.5%, its best since 2002.
+in 2019, resulting in a lost of 5.7 percentage points in two years.
+The SPÖ's main rival, the centre-right conservative Austrian People's Party (ÖVP), gained 6 percentage points with a share of 37.5%, its best since 2002.

-The 2024 Austrian legislative election saw the far-right FPÖ placing first, winning 28.8% of the vote and achieving its best result in the party's history.
-The governing ÖVP lost 19 seats, while its coalition partner, the Greens, lost 10 seats.
-The centre-left Social Democratic Party (SPÖ) won just 21.1%, marking its worst result ever in the National Council.
-The NEOS improved from 2019, rising from 15 to 18 seats.
+The 2024 election saw the SPÖ win just 21.1%, a reduction of 0.1 percentage points, marking its worst result ever since the restoration of democracy after World War II in 1945.
+The far-right Freedom Party of Austria (FPÖ) placed first, winning 28.8% of the vote and achieving its best result in the party's history.
+The governing ÖVP lost 19 seats, while its coalition partner, left-wing The Greens, lost 10 seats.
+The centrist NEOS improved from 2019, rising from 15 to 18 seats.